alexpineda/titan-reactor/CREATING_PLUGINS.md

 ## How it works

+### Required Files

 Your plugin directory must contain a `package.json` file.
 It may also contain either  `index.jsx` or `plugin.js` or both.

+### UI Component

-For React components use `index.jsx`.
+For React UI components use `index.jsx`.
 Your code will automatically be be transpiled by Titan Reactor.
 Your component will live in an iframe with other plugins in a separate process.
 You can show different components based on the screen (eg replay loading or replay active) and read *some* of Titan Reactor game state.

+### Game Component

 For more comprehensive processing use `plugin.js` which allows you to access full Titan Reactor game state on the main Chromium process.
 This will mostly be used for modifying game state, such as player colors.
 You can communicate with your React components as well if need be.

+### System and User Configuration

 We use the `config` value in `package.json` to define user configuration options and default values.
 These settings will be shown to the user in the config window.
 We use Leva for this config window and so the values follow the [Leva convention](https://github.com/pmndrs/leva/blob/main/docs/inputs.md), you can see also their [storybook examples](https://leva.pmnd.rs/?path=/story/inputs-string--simple).